 The Certificate Training Program (CTP) is IHQSE’s most rigorous professional development program.
 While all CTP teams complete an improvement project the course is more focused on developing teams that can complete projects than on the project itself.
 We believe that if we build a strong team, develop leadership skills and focus them on improvement efforts the team will be well positioned to complete projects in perpetuity.
 As such, we give priority to those teams that represent dyadic (physician/nurse/administrator) leadership of an ambulatory clinic or an inpatient unit or program.

 Educational OutcomesIHQSE programs focus on your development.
 The educational outcomes for our Certificate Training Program show significant gains in participant knowledge.
 However, it is the ability to transfer knowledge into skills and skills into outcomes that differentiates IHQSE.
 Visit our Performance Portfolio page for a sampling of IHQSE projects throughout the years.
 We have experience with over 100 project types and can help you apply our templates to help solve your quality, safety or efficiency challenges.

 The year-long course requires approximately 10 hours of team time per month.
 Two, four-hour classes and two, one-hour coaching sessions per month.
-The curriculum focuses on leadership, team development, change management, provider/staff engagement, project management, and effective communication, as well as modules on quality and process improvement, patient safety, healthcare finance, organizational operations, and patient experience.
-Participants benefit from close collaboration inside and outside the classroom with expert faculty coaches and process improvement specialists as they work on improvement activities in their local unit/program.
+The curriculum focuses on leadership, team development, change management, provider/staff engagement, project management, and effective communication.
+Additionally participants will learn the core tenets of quality and process improvement as well as principles of patient safety on patient safety, healthcare finance, organizational operations, and patient experience.
+Every core concept that is taught in class is immediately applied to a real-world project with the aid of a dedicated team coach to facilitate successful implementation.